open-resources/physics_bank/content/public/007.Momentum and Impulse/Impulse/Impulse_of_a_particle/Impulse_of_a_particle.md

     suffix: $\rm{m/s}$
     comparison: sigfig
     digits: 2
+myst:
   substitutions:
     params:
       vars:
         title: Impulse of a particle
-    m: 261
+      m: 254
 ---
 # {{ params.vars.title }}
 <img src="Impulse.png" alt= " A graph of force in the unit of newton, and time in ms. A straight line from t1= 0 ms to t2= 3 ms where F1 = 0 N and F2= 800 N. A horizontal line from t2= 3 ms to t3= 6 ms where F= 800 N.">